pollaiolo/pollaiolo.github.io/_posts/2017-09-05-bouncing_balls.markdown

 If you've ever studied physics (I suppose you did) you'd know about forces.
 A force is a vector applied to an object which can cause a change in its *velocity*.
 Here I'm referring to the physics concept of velocity:
 > Velocity is a **physical vector** quantity; both magnitude and direction are needed to define it.

 The force I'm using in this project is an *acceleration* controlled by the hand recognized with leap controller; whenever two hands are recognized a double acceleration is applied to the balls.
 The hands apply a vertical acceleration to the balls contrasting the gravitational attraction.
-The vectors associated with those forces are: `forceRHand = createVector(0, -150)` and `forceLHand = createVector(0, -150)` \\
+The vectors associated with those forces are: `forceRHand = createVector(0, -150)` and `forceLHand = createVector(0, -150)`. \\
-While the gravitational attraction is `gravity = createVector(0, balls[i].mass)`\\
+While the gravitational attraction is `gravity = createVector(0, balls[i].mass)`.\\
 As you can see the vector's magnitude is proportional to the mass of the ball (this is just a semplification and doesn't correspond exactly to earth gravity).

 **p5*js** has nice functions to help working with vectors including math operations.
 In this project I'm using balls as objects and each one will be represented by three vectors (position, velocity and acceleration) and a scalar (mass):